 The deadline for submission of rosters through the online system is Nov.
-29. A \$200 fine will be issued to institutions failing to submit their complete rosters (names and power ratings) by this date.
-The online system will be reopened Dec.
-9 for institutions to make updates to their roster throughout the season.
+26. A \$200 fine will be issued to institutions failing to submit their complete rosters (names and power ratings) by this date.
+The online system will be closed after this date and reopened once confirmation of submitted rosters has been completed.